-To assist the decision-making process, Council provides the opportunity for members of the public to address Council.
+To assist the decision-making process, Council provides the opportunity for members of the public to address Council prior to the meetings.
 Community members can address Council on items on the agenda, during Public Forum.
-You can speak as a representative of a local organisation or authority.
+You can speak as a representative of a local organisation or authority, or you can have someone else speak on your behalf.
 If you have any questions, please phone us on 02 4474 1358.